Learn how to make a square dried hydrangea wreath in little time, and no money with these step by step tutorial instructions.

 - dried hydrangea flowers

 Then make another one slightly smaller than the first and wire them together.
-You make want to ask someone to help you hold the frame as you start to wire it together or you could tape it down with some masking tape.
+You may want to ask someone to help you hold the frame as you start to wire it together or you could tape it down with some masking tape.
 When you are finished it will still be a little flimsy but sturdy enough to handle the flowers.

-Dried Hydrangea Wreath Secret Tip:
+Dried Hydrangea Secret Trick

 While you are working on the frame, dunk the flowers into a bucket of water.
+This makes them less fragile and more pliable similar to making a grapevine wreath with vines from your yard.

-If needed feel free to trim the blossoms or stick a few extra in to balance your work.
+If needed feel free to trim the hydrangea blossoms or stick a few extra in to balance your work.

 Total time to make ~ approximately 1 hour.